July 31 to August 19, 2020

 Today, the word “silletero” has come to mean anyone carrying a wooden-framed container on their back.
 In the case of the festival, it’s as many as 550 silleteros carrying their wooden-framed containers with exquisitely arranged flowers weighing up to 200 pounds through the streets of Medellín.

-Now is the time to book to make sure you don’t miss Le Feria de las Flores 2020!
+Now is the time to book to make sure you don’t miss Le Feria de las Flores 2020, which runs from July 31 to August 19, 2020!
 We can even combine your Medellín Flower Festival experience with our True Bloom trip, taking you on a deep dive into the Antioquian flower tradition.
 You’ll travel into the heart of Antioquia’s flower country with a private visit to a flower farm, meet the paisas and learn about their lives on the farm, as well as get a peek into the homes of silleteros.